1.1 Purpose of Policy

 3.1 In accordance with the Office for Students’ Terms and Conditions of funding for higher education institutions (March 2018), University Council has responsibility for ensuring that the University “has a robust and comprehensive system of risk management, control and corporate governance.
 This should include the prevention and detection of corruption, fraud, bribery and irregularities.”
 Council has overall responsibility for approving the Anti-Bribery Policy and for ensuring that it complies with the University’s legal and ethical obligations.
 The University Executive Board exercises responsibility for the implementation, monitoring and review of the Anti-Bribery Policy, for the periodic review of the institutional risk assessment, and for providing such assurance as Council requires to discharge its responsibilities.

 3.2 The University Executive Board has established a Standing Group for Financial Probity which is responsible for preparing an annual report to the University Executive Board on the implementation and monitoring of the Anti-Bribery Policy and its annual review of the associated risk assessment.
-The Standing Group is chaired by the Director of Policy, Planning and Compliance and includes the Deputy Director of Finance, Head of Procurement, Senior Legal Adviser and Head of Internal Audit.
+The Standing Group is chaired by the Chief Compliance Officer and includes the Deputy Director of Finance, Head of Procurement, Legal Adviser and Head of Internal Audit.
 The Standing Group will also lead the review of the Anti-Bribery Policy on a 3-year cycle, unless legislative changes prompt an interim review.